ibm-cloud-docs/vpc/creating-vpc-resources.md

 {: important}

 ### Create a private catalog
+{: #cli-create-private-catalog}

 This step is optional.
-If you plan to use images that are shared from a private catalog, the private catalog must be created first.
-See [Onboarding software to your catalog by using the CLI](/docs/account?topic=account-create-private-catalog&interface=cli#create-cicd-product).
+If you plan share images from a private catalog, the private catalog must be created first.
+If you select a catalog image that belongs to a different account, there are additional considerations and limitations to review.
+See [Using cross-account image references in a private catalog in the UI](/docs/vpc?topic=vpc-planning-custom-images&interface=ui#private-catalog-image-reference-vpc-ui).
+To create a private catalog, see the tutorial [Onboarding software to your catalog by using the CLI](/docs/account?topic=account-create-private-catalog&interface=cli#create-cicd-product).

 ### Create a subnet
 {: #create-a-subnet-cli}